NetVizion Network Management: FAQ

 - Access Points

 You shouldn’t have to jerry-rig a tool meant for a single corporate installation to somehow work for multiple networks.
-NetVizion is built for MSPs managing multiple networks, which means one dashboard to control everything, simple installation across an unlimited number of sites, smooth workflows, and easy switching between clients.
+NetVizion is built for service providers managing multiple networks, which means one dashboard to control everything, simple installation across an unlimited number of sites, smooth workflows, and easy switching between clients.

-Two-factor authentication can be applied globally across your MSP account, making it required for all users.
+Two-factor authentication can be applied globally across your service provider account, making it required for all users.
 Or, for granular control, set it individually per user.

 Still have questions?